pollfish/docs/android/universal.md

 <uses-permission android:name="android.permission.BLUETOOTH_ADMIN" />
 ```
 <br/><br/>
-### 15. Sent user attributes (optional)
+### 15. Send user attributes (optional)

-You can sent attributes that you receive from your app regarding a user in order to receive a better fill rate and higher priced surveys.
+You can send attributes that you received from your app regarding a user, in order to receive a better fill rate and higher priced surveys.

 Just import:

 ```